mimireyburn/LLMyWeather/README.md

-# WTHR
+# LLMyWeather

-WTHR is an application for summarising weather data in a single sentence, using LLMs.
+LLMyWeather is an application for summarising weather data in a single sentence, using LLMs.

 - Pulls live data from the UK Met Office API
 - Summarises data with gpt-3.5-turbo API